 From the Scottish Wildcat to the Red Squirrel, you never know what you’ll see next at Ardanaiseig.
-Many of our guests enjoy birdwatching, fishing and even taking part in our wildlife photography courses.

 The Red Fox

 Red foxes (Vulpes vulpes) are the most widely spread wild canines in the world, living in Europe, Asia, America, and Africa.
 These resourceful creatures can be seen many places around Scotland, from the shores of lowland lochs to mountainous terrain.
 They are active year-round and can be seen in the daytime, with winter being a particularly good time to hear the loud call of the vixen as she tries to attract a mate.

 Mysterious, powerful, and endangered, the Scottish wildcat is the only large wild predator left in Britain.
 They were roaming the land long before domestic cats, or even mankind, arrived and they can be distinguished from house cats by brown and black stripes on the body and thick rings on the tail, as well as thick fur and an overall large size.
 Found only in Scotland nowadays and classified as an isolated island population of the European wildcat (Felis silvestris silvestris), there are less than 100 Scottish wildcats surviving in the wild today.
 Around the Ardanaiseig estate, there have been sightings of Scottish wildcats, as well as many hybrid wildcats, so keep your eyes open for these shy creatures on your next stroll through our grounds.